Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means someone is not particularly good at something and should stick to their current profession or skill.
-The phrase is figurative, as it doesn’t refer to literally quitting a day job but implies someone isn’t skilled in a new activity.
+The idiom is figurative, as it doesn’t refer to literally quitting a day job but implies someone isn’t skilled in a new activity.

 Origin: